alen-z/time-buddy/README.md

 - 📅 Calculate time spent per day with hourly breakdown visualization
 - 💾 Smart caching for faster subsequent runs
 - 🎨 Colorful terminal output with progress indicators
+- 📤 Export data to CSV or JSON for integration with other tools

 ## Requirements